Sourodip2001/TerraWeek-Challenge/README.md

 # 🚀 TerraWeek Challenge 2026

-**A complete hands-on journey through Terraform and Infrastructure as Code (IaC)**
+> **A complete hands-on journey through Terraform and Infrastructure as Code (IaC)**

 Part of the **#TerraWeekChallenge** organized by **TrainWithShubham**

+---

 # 📖 About

-This repository documents my progress throughout the **TerraWeek Challenge**, where I'm learning Terraform from the ground up by building real-world Infrastructure as Code projects.

-The challenge starts with Terraform fundamentals and gradually progresses toward production-ready cloud infrastructure using AWS.
+Welcome to my **TerraWeek Challenge** repository!

+This repository documents my hands-on learning journey through **Terraform** and **Infrastructure as Code (IaC)**.
+Throughout this challenge, I explore Terraform concepts from the fundamentals to advanced production-ready cloud infrastructure on AWS.

+Each day contains practical examples, source code, notes, and documentation that reinforce real-world DevOps practices.

 ---